sherlock-audit/2023-03-optimism/README-working.md

 - Bypass the deposit fee logic, causing the sequencer to improperly mint ETH on Optimism
     - **Explanation:** The op-node service reads events which are emitted by the Optimism Portal contract on L1, and parses those events in order to create deposit transactions which can mint ETH on L2.
 This attack would require fooling this logic into minting ETH, without actually having to deposit ETH into the Optimism Portal contract.
+- The Sequencer/Batcher should not be able to trick verifiers into accepting invalid blocks into their safe chain.

 ## Medium